Brian Laundrie’s sister, family threatened, police records show - NewsBreak

 Former FBI agent Dr. Bryanna Fox said each time there’s a false sighting, a trespasser or a threat, precious resources are pulled away from solving this case.

 “Anytime that there’s a death threat made against somebody, law enforcement takes it extremely seriously,” said Fox.
-“It is illegal, it is irresponsible, it is extremely harmful and, on top of it, it’s going to just make finding the person who’s responsible for Gabby Petito’s murder that much more difficult.”‘She’s giving us signs’: Gabby Petito’s family members mourn slain 22-year-old, say she’s ‘always with us’
+“It is illegal, it is irresponsible, it is extremely harmful and, on top of it, it’s going to just make finding the person who’s responsible for Gabby Petito’s murder that much more difficult.”

 Court documents obtained by WFLA show Laundrie was indicted for the “use of unauthorized access devices” following Petito’s death.